Lesson 1- Introduction to PowerPoint in the Classroom

 Lesson 4- Graphics

-Have you heard of JPEGs, GIFs, and BMPs, and wondered what these letters mean?
+Have you heard of JPEGs, GIFs, and BMPs and wondered what these letters mean?
 Well, wonder no more!
 In this lesson, you'll learn the origins and purposes of different graphic formats.
 You'll look at the Picture Tools and practice applying effects to pictures.
-Finally, we'll explore sources of clip art, and you'll see how to use options on the Insert tab to add images from scanners and digital devices.
+Finally, we'll explore sources of clip art, and you'll see how to use options on the Insert tab to add images from digital devices.
 By the end of this lesson, you'll be able to add all kinds of images to your presentations!

 Lesson 5- The Drawing Group